Pixel 4 and 4 XL hands-on: Google ditches fingerprint scanner for face unlock

 Motion Sense radar for secure face unlock

 When I demoed face unlock it was quite fast.
 Part of that speed comes from the fact that the phone detects your hand as you reach for it and preps the cameras to unlock.
 Motion Sense can also be used in other instances.
 If you're listening to Spotify, for example, you can swipe through the air above the Pixel to skip to the next track.
-Google also has live wallpapers that react to your hand motions like sending hearts to a Pokemon.
+Google also has live wallpapers that react to your hand motions.
 You can even swipe your hand through the air to dismiss a call or an alarm.
 In the demos I was shown, it worked consistently well.

 The Pixel 4 has two rear cameras and can photograph stars